leerikss/barcode-decoder/README.md

 If successfull, the code is now in your clipboard, paste it wherever.

 # Credits
+- konker (https://github.com/konker) - for coming up with the idea
 - zxing (https://github.com/zxing/zxing) - is being used to decode the bitmap
 - appbundler-plugin (https://github.com/federkasten/appbundler-plugin) - is being used to bundle the jar as a OSX app